Christmas Gifts for a Golfer

 Christmas time is here once again and I’m sure there is a golfer in your life that wants things golf under the tree.
 But, what to get them?
 Hopefully this will help you out.
 No matter if you want to spend $20 or $2000, we have you covered.

-If they are the type to lose a few and struggle to find fairways, then look at Srixon Q Star, Bridgestone E6, Taylormade Super Deep or Aeroburner Pro.
+If they are the type to lose a few and struggle to find fairways, then look at Srixon Q Star, Bridgestone E6, Taylormade Burner or Speed.
 If they a little older and their swing speed has slowed down, look at Callaway Supersoft, Srixon Ultisoft or Bridgestone Extra Soft.

 Rangefinders & GPS units

 There are so many of these on the market that it makes your head spin thinking about which one is the best, but I will try and narrow it down to just a few.
-In laser rangefinders, it’s easy, Bushnell rules!
-There are a few different models to choose from, but the all-round winner for the ease of use and reliability is the Tour V3.
-It is priced at around $339-$399 but it is the industry leader and the one I would strongly recommend.
+Bushnell are the industry leader, but more expensive.
+Precision Pro are great and cheaper.
+There are a few different models to choose from, so ask the salesperson about how much you want to spend and they will guide you to the right choice.
+Most models of rangefinders have similar features.

 There are plenty of golf buggies on the market.
 Heavy, light, plain, colourful, 2 wheel, 3 wheel and even 4 wheel.
 The range is huge, so let me help you get the one that will suit you best.
 The easiest way around the golf course is with a 3 wheeler.
 They are the lightest and the most cost effective buggies around.
 You will look to be spending around $179-$350 on a good one.
 The best are the Clicgear 3.5's and the Rovics.
 Those 2 will be long lasting and will serve you well day in, day out for years.
 If you do not want to spend that much, I suggest the Axglo Tri Lite.
 There is also a seat as an aftermarket add on if you need one.
 (Click here for review)